orange-cloudfoundry/static-creds-broker/README.md

 * plan_updateable: false
 * dashboard_client: ````{}```` (empty)

-## Bound credentials
+## credentials binding

-The returned credentials are identical for all bound service instances of a specific plan~~, with at least one define~~.
+The returned credentials are identical for all bound service instances of a specific plan.

 The credentials could be defined for a service, it will be applied for all plans of the service.
 It is configured by the following environment variables: